Getting security right during tenant-to-tenant migrations

 With so many different – yet interrelated – elements at play, finding the right balance between source and target tenant security stances can be a real minefield.
 The consequences of getting it wrong can be catastrophic, which is why we strongly recommend using a professional partner to at least lay a strong security foundation for your target tenant.

-At Cloud Essentials, we offer a Security Baseline Workshop that will:
+At Cloud Essentials, we offer a Security Alignment Workshop that will:

 - Review your current security posture